dpereira-lima/PL_SQL_lab/trigger_transf_carregamento_dados/readme.md

 This directory contains the script (code) of a trigger, in PL/SQL language (Oracle procedural language that extends the SQL language).

-The trigger is understood as the execution of an action before or after the execution of the DML command (INSERT, UPDATE and DELETE).
+A trigger is understood as the execution of an action before or after the execution of a DML command (INSERT, UPDATE and DELETE).

+The codes of the objects (database) in this directory are part of a data integration project between systems.

-The trigger code in this directory performs the last two steps of the ETL (Extract - Transform - Load) process of the data.
+And mainly the trigger performs the last two steps of ETL (Extract - Transform - Load) of the data.
 Thus performing the Transformation and Loading of the data.

-Recording error log and success record.
+And also recording error or success logs.